skip to content

 Aims

-4. to introduce students to scientific programming and data analysis.
+4. introduce students to scientific programming and data analysis.

 Learning outcomes